 - Coconut milk

-Blend all these fruits down to a smooth silky puree with the remaining watermelon, the coconut milk making it deliciously creamy and dairy-free.
+Blend all these frozen fruits down to a smooth silky puree or your desired consistency with the remaining watermelon, the sub full fat coconut milk making it deliciously creamy and dairy-free.

 Now it is ready to garnish with the toppings!